You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 We finally figured out a great solution.
 The moral of the story is to think about storing your kayak before you jump in and buy one.

 Hard-shell kayaks are not so easy to store.
-If you don’t have a garage or have a smaller living space, this can be challenging.
+If you don’t have a garage or you have a small living space, this can be challenging.
 They won’t fit easily under your bed!
-Before you spend $500 on a kayak, think about where you are going to keep it.
+Before spending $500 on a kayak, think about where you will keep it.

 If you are looking for a kayak under $500, check to see what accessories come with it.
 Some budget and entry-level kayaks will come with a paddle, a seat, and other accessories.
 This is really nice because then you don’t have to spend extra money on these items.

-If you buy an inflatable kayak, make sure it comes with a pump or need to buy one separately.
+If you buy an inflatable kayak, make sure it comes with a pump, or you need to buy one separately.
 Keep this in mind when looking for a kayak, in any price range.

 There are different types of kayaks, and we will talk about a few of those next.
 We will cover some of the pros and cons of each type.
 Click here for an in-depth article on types of kayaks.